 Born With an Anorectal Malformation, Peyton Gets a New Lease on Life

-Born with a severe anorectal malformation, infant Peyton Thomas needed extensive care and the highest level of expertise.
+Born with a severe anorectal malformation, infant Peyton needed extensive care and the highest level of expertise.
 Our Pelvic and Anorectal Care Program at Children’s Healthcare of Atlanta changed his life.

 Lyn Thomas was volunteering at a special needs orphanage in China when she met Peyton.
 She couldn’t help but bond with the toddler, who suffered from a birth defect called an anorectal malformation.